 There are of course many questions around visiting South Africa ..
 The Southern African Tourism Services Association (SATSA), of whom we are proud members has posted an excellent FAQ document around this.
 This is a fluid document and will be updated as & when info is changed.

-2) Face Masks - You are required by law to wear a face mask at all times whilst in any public space.
+2) Face Masks - You are required by law to wear a face mask at all times whilst in any public space, regardless of your vaccination status.
 The mask can be cloth or a surgical material and must cover your mouth and nose.

 3) Temperature Testing - Upon arrival at each of your destinations your temperature will be tested in a non-invasive and safe manner.

 4) Social Distancing - Social distancing is practiced as far as possible and requires that you maintain an appropriate distance from the next person.
 For this reason, hotel staff and guides will not be welcoming guests with a handshake, but with a friendly wave and smile.
-Public gatherings (sports, political, faith based etc..) are permitted but limited to 100 people indoors and 250 people outdoors.
+Public gatherings (sports, political, faith based etc..) are prohibited, funerals are the only exception but limited to 50 people.

 5) Hand sanitizing - Hand sanitizer dispensers (with a minimum of 70 percent alcohol) are available at all entry points to public spaces, please make sure you sanitize each time you pass such a dispenser.

-6) Curfew - There is a curfew in between 00h00 – 04h00 daily.
+6) Curfew - There is a curfew between 22h00 – 04h00 daily.
 Please make sure you are at your destination before this curfew.
-Restaurants & bars will close at 23h00 to allow patrons & staff to make it home before curfew.
+Restaurants & bars will close at 21h00 to allow patrons & staff to make it home before curfew.

-8) Covid Alert App - We advise that you download the ‘Covid Alert SA App’ to your mobile phone.
+9) Covid Alert App - We advise all clients download the ‘Covid Alert SA App’ to your mobile phone.
 This app is authorized by South Africa and uses the Exposure Notifications System from Apple & Google.

 Please feel free to read our updated Terms & Conditions, in which we have have allowed a lot more flexibility given the nature of the situation we find ourselves in